Set up DevOps deployment for Standard logic apps in single-tenant Azure Logic Apps

 Deploy infrastructure resources

-Resource name | Required | Description |
+Resource name Required Description

-Logic App (Standard) | Yes | This Azure resource contains the workflows that run in single-tenant Azure Logic Apps. |
+Standard logic app Yes This Azure resource contains the workflows that run in single-tenant Azure Logic Apps.

-Functions Premium or App Service hosting plan | Yes | This Azure resource specifies the hosting resources to use for running your logic app, such as compute, processing, storage, networking, and so on.
-Important: In the current experience, the Logic App (Standard) resource requires the Workflow Standard hosting plan, which is based on the Functions Premium hosting plan. |
+Functions Premium or App Service hosting plan Yes This Azure resource specifies the hosting resources to use for running your logic app, such as compute, processing, storage, networking, and so on.

-Azure storage account | Yes, for both stateful and stateless workflows | This Azure resource stores the metadata, keys for access control, state, inputs, outputs, run history, and other information about your workflows. |
+Azure storage account Yes, for both stateful and stateless workflows This Azure resource stores the metadata, keys for access control, state, inputs, outputs, run history, and other information about your workflows.

-Application Insights | Optional | This Azure resource provides monitoring capabilities for your workflows. |
+Application Insights Optional This Azure resource provides monitoring capabilities for your workflows.

-Azure Resource Manager (ARM) template | Optional | This Azure resource defines a baseline infrastructure deployment that you can reuse or export. |
+Azure Resource Manager (ARM) template Optional This Azure resource defines a baseline infrastructure deployment that you can reuse or export.

 API connection resources and access policies

-In single-tenant Azure Logic Apps, every managed or API connection resource in your workflows requires an associated access policy.
+In single-tenant Azure Logic Apps, every managed API connection resource in your workflow requires an associated access policy.
 This policy needs your logic app's identity to provide the correct permissions for accessing the managed connector infrastructure.
 The included sample projects include an ARM template that includes all the necessary infrastructure resources, including these access policies.

-Deploy logic app resources (zip deploy)
+Build and deploy logic app (zip deploy)

 Build your project

-Project type | Description and steps |
+Project type Description and steps

-Nuget-based | The NuGet-based project structure is based on the .NET Framework.
+Nuget-based The NuGet-based project structure is based on the .NET Framework.
 To build these projects, make sure to follow the build steps for .NET Standard.
-For more information, review the documentation for Create a NuGet package using MSBuild. |
+For more information, review the documentation for Create a NuGet package using MSBuild.

-Before release to Azure
+Before you release to Azure

 The managed API connections inside your logic app project's connections.json file are created specifically for local use in Visual Studio Code.
 Before you can release your project artifacts from Visual Studio Code to Azure, you have to update these artifacts.
 To use the managed API connections in Azure, you have to update their authentication methods so that they're in the correct format to use in Azure.